Network bridge: Transparent bridging

 Transparent bridging uses a table called the forwarding information base to control the forwarding of frames between network segments.
 The table starts empty and entries are added as the bridge receives frames.
-If a destination address entry is not found in the table, the frame is flooded to all other ports of the bridge, flooding the frame to all segments except the one from which it was received.
+If a destination address entry is not found in the table, the frame is forwarded to all other ports of the bridge, flooding the frame to all segments except the one from which it was received.
 By means of these flooded frames, a host on the destination network will respond and a forwarding database entry will be created.
 Both source and destination addresses are used in this process: source addresses are recorded in entries in the table, while destination addresses are looked up in the table and matched to the proper segment to send the frame to.
-Digital Equipment Corporation (DEC) originally developed the technology in the 1980s.
+Digital Equipment Corporation (DEC) originally developed the technology in 1983 and introduced the LANBridge 100 that implemented it in 1986.

 In the context of a two-port bridge, the forwarding information base can be seen as a filtering database.
 A bridge reads a frame's destination address and decides to either forward or filter.
 If the bridge determines that the destination host is on another segment on the network, it forwards the frame to that segment.
 If the destination address belongs to the same segment as the source address, the bridge filters the frame, preventing it from reaching the other network where it is not needed.